 Top Tips for Students Move In

-Marketing Team - August 3, 2021
+Marketing Team - August 14, 2023

-Marketing Team - August 3, 2021
+Marketing Team - August 14, 2023

-You are probably full of mixed emotions with the prospect of moving away from home and to university.
-Whether you are a first year or a returning student, this list is design to enable you to put your best foot forward on your next adventure.
+You are probably full of mixed emotions with the prospect of moving away from home and starting university.
+Whether you are a first year or a returning student, this list is designed to enable you to put your best foot forward on your next adventure.
 To take the stress and worry away from the little things so you can enjoy the best parts of university, and to its fullest.

-Quite simply, start your packing early and make a list of things you need to get.
+Start your packing early and make a list of things you need to get.
 Creating a packing list can ensure you don’t miss anything important off.
 But don’t be overwhelmed by getting everything on it, you can do this once you’ve moved in too.

 The perks of joining these pages are you are starting to form friends before you move in and able to bounce ideas off your PEER’s.
 Start getting excited within your community and help each other with your worries and concerns on moving away from home.

-Research the local area with landmarks and points of interest, such as supermarkets, nightclubs and transport.
+Research the local area with landmarks and points of interest, such as supermarkets, nightclubs, and transport.
 This way you can feel confident you know where to find what you need.
 Why not re-live the open day excitement by visiting your new city with family or friends again.
 Slowly ease yourself into your new city and home.

-Working before university will make sure your first couple of weeks run smoothly.
+Working before university help make your first couple of weeks run smoothly.
 It can be expensive moving to a city, and you don’t want to miss the opening nights or activities.
 But don’t worry, there is plenty of free things to do too.
 Take advantage of the fresher’s fair, free items, big discounts, and societies.